Engaging diverse communities in collaborative racial and social justice work.

 Meetings

-The committee is interested in meeting at other predominantly Black churches in the area.
-Please let us know if you can host us.
+The committee is interested in building connections with predominantly Black churches in the area.
+Please let us know if you would like to host one of our meetings.

 Members